No booking fees on the app

 Edinburgh (Waverley) to London train travel guide

-Taking the train from Edinburgh (Waverley) to London is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Edinburgh (Waverley), you can arrive at London in just 4h 10m, making it a quick and convenient option for travelling between these two places.
+The train journey from Edinburgh (Waverley) to London combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Edinburgh (Waverley), you can get to London in just 4h 10m, making it an ideal and convenient choice for travelling between them.

 Planning and booking